 Export.
 Click Export to export your dataset to a vector tileset.
 A vector tileset is a collection of data broken up into a uniform grid of square tiles at up to 22 preset zoom levels.
 Your tilesets are stored on the Tilesets page in your Mapbox account, and tilesets created through dataset export have a reference back to the original dataset.
 See the Uploads section for more information on using tilesets.

 Features are individual points, lines, or polygons in your dataset.
-In the dataset editor you can add, modify, and delete features in your dataset.
+In the dataset editor you can add, change, and delete features in your dataset.

 - Import.
 You can import data into your dataset from a GeoJSON or CSV file.
 If using a CSV, make sure that the data is already geocoded and represents point features.

 Draw tools.
 Use the draw tools to draw features directly on the map.
-You can modify the geometry, placement, and properties of existing features with the dataset editor's draw tools:
+You can change the geometry, placement, and properties of existing features with the dataset editor's draw tools:

 - Draw a point